Adiabaticity of spin dynamics in diamond nitrogen vacancy centers in time-dependent magnetic fields: Dynamics including hyperfine interaction

-Figure \ref{Fig_7} shows the 9-level population dynamics corresponding to the parameters used in Fig.~\ref{Fig_4}.
-Note that we have extended the range of time in the dynamical calculation to a final time of $t = 400$ ns (recall that the first pseudo-crossing occurs at 50 ns for this set of parameters).
+Figure \ref{Fig_7} shows the 9-level population dynamics in the intermediate case where the adiabaticity parameter is close to unity, $\beta\approx 1$, corresponding to the angular frequency $\omega$ as in Fig.~\ref{Fig_6} and the magnetic field amplitude $B_0$ decreased by a factor of 5 to $B_0=2$\,G. Note that we have extended the range of time in the dynamical calculation to a final time of $t = 400$ ns (recall that the first pseudo-crossing occurs at 50 ns for this set of parameters).
 Here too, the curves of the different hyperfine levels appear at a time offset from each other and hence the sum curves show the same smearing features shown in Figs.~\ref{Fig_5} and~\ref{Fig_6}.
-Except for these features, the sum population behaves quite similarly to that calculated for the model that neglected the hyperfine interaction.
+Except for these features, the sum population behaves quite similarly to that calculated for the model that neglects the hyperfine interaction.